stao5/2019CTYSession1/README.md

 # 2019CTYSession1

-Sup, you've found my code from CTY, Fundementals of comp sci.
-First projects I've ever made are here, where i was introduced to JS and coding.
+Code from CTY, Fundementals of comp sci.
+First projects I've ever made are here, where I was introduced to JS and coding.

--Peach